jilliangmeehan/looore/content/Characters/Childe/Childe Harold.md

 >
 > And life's enchanted cup but sparkles near the brim.

-this, again, feels reminiscent of childe's trip to the abyss & his foul legacy transformation.
+This, again, feels reminiscent of Childe's trip to the abyss & his Foul Legacy transformation.

-immediately continuing from there, in **ix:**
+Immediately continuing from there, in **ix**:

 > His had been quaffed too quickly, and he found
 >
 > The dregs were wormwood; but he filled again,